Followers

 Bold Advocate

-When Africans arrested aboard the slave ship Amistad were destined to return to their masters, John Quincy Adams took up their cause, defending them before the U.S. Supreme Court—and won their freedom.
-Adams's entire career had directed him toward one primary goal—doing the right thing.
-In this, he experienced a mix of success and failure, but his steadfast efforts placed him among the best of early America's generation of leaders following the founding fathers.
+When Africans arrested aboard the slave ship Amistad were marked to be returned to their owners, John Quincy Adams took up their cause, defending them before the U.S. Supreme Court—and winning their freedom.
+Adams's entire career had aimed at one main goal—doing the right thing.
+In this, he faced a mix of success and failure, but his consistent efforts made him one of the top leaders of early America after the founding fathers.

 Defending the Armistead Slaves